 Over the past few years, I’ve finally gotten my work/life balance about where I want it and have considerably more weekends free to get out in the woods.
 Sadly, most of my friends don’t have as much time or enthusiasm as I do, and that means I’m often off the grid and out of cell phone range by myself.

-I was backpacking down a completely benign slope by myself recently when my feet went out from under me on a patch of gravel, and I went down hard with one leg twisted at a weird angle.
+I was backpacking down a completely benign slope recently when my feet went out from under me on a patch of gravel, and I went down hard with one leg twisted at a weird angle.
 Thankfully, I was completely unhurt, but it made me realize that even if you don’t think you’re taking risks, bad things can happen.
 That’s when I started seriously considering 2-way satellite communicators and ended up picking the Garmin inReach Mini as it seemed like the best of the bunch despite my negative experience with Garmin cycling products.

 The Garmin inReach Mini is not a cell phone